mkonicek/coding-time/content/blog/scroll-events-react-hooks/index.md

 ### Conclusion

 The final solution is nice and very simple.
 It took us a bit of a journey to get there, exploring different options and diving into React APIs like Refs and Hooks.
-Hopefully this article will help you when you are dealing with React Refs, the `useEffect` hook and when you are thinking about how to structure your React application.
+Hopefully this article will help you when deal with React Refs and when you think about how to structure your React application.